rgaidot/faux/README.md

       });

 In this case, a route of `/#/cast_42` will result in a request to the server of `GET /spells/search?id=42`.

+Pop quiz: What do you think will happen if you type:

+    magic_controller
+      .display('spell', {
+        route: '/spells/:id',
+        gets: { model: '/spells/:id', history: '/spells/:id/history' },
+        view: true
+      });

+That's right, Faux will issue two AJAX request to the server.
+When both have returned, your `parameters` will look like this:

+    {
+      id: '42',
+      model: {
+        id: 42,
+        name: 'Bolt of Disruption'
+      },
+      history: [
+        {
+          cast: '20101225',
+          by: 'Theis'
+        },
+        {
+          cast: '20100614',
+          by: 'Merlin'
+        },
+        // ...
+      ]
+    }

 **methods step by step**